apnadkarni/blt/man/graph.rst

     Selects the Y-axis to map the element's Y-coordinates onto.  *AxisName* must be the name of an axis.
 The default is "y".

+  **-maxsymbols**  *numSymbols*
+    Specifies the maximum number of symbols to use when displaying *elemName*.
+    If *numSymbols* is "0", then there will be a symbol for every data point in *elemName*.

   **-offdash**  *colorName*

     Sets the color of the stripes when traces are dashed (see the **-dashes** option).
 If *colorName* is "", then the "off" pixels will represent gaps instead of stripes.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

   **-outline**  *colorName*

-    Sets the color or the outline around each symbol.
+    Sets the color of the outline for symbols.
 If *colorName* is "", then no outline is drawn.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

-  **-pen**  *penName*

-    Specifies the pen to use for *elemName*.

   **-outlinewidth**  *numPixels*

-    Sets the width of the outline bordering each symbol.
+    Sets the width of the outline for symbols.
 If *numPixels* is "0", no outline will be drawn.
 The default is "1".

+  **-pen**  *penName*

+    Specifies the pen to use for *elemName*.

   **-pixels**  *numPixels*

-    Sets the size of symbols.
+    Sets the size of the symbols for *elemName*.
 If *NumPixels* is "0", no symbols will be drawn.
 The default is "0.125i".

+  **-reduce**  *tolerance*

   **-scalesymbols**  *boolean*